INCLUSIVE FITNESS

 Real-World Examples

-Human "Aunties" and "Uncles": In many human cultures, adults who don't have children spend massive amounts of energy helping their siblings raise their kids.
-This isn't a "failure" of evolution—it’s a highly successful strategy for the family’s genes to thrive.
+- Human "Aunties" and "Uncles": Across many cultures, adults without children invest energy into helping siblings raise their kids.
+This is a highly successful evolutionary strategy for the family’s thrive.

 Why this is a "Calming" Idea